Micro Seven, Inc.

 Micro Seven-MINI-PBX SIMULATOR, model PC300-32AD is shown in the above picture.

-MINI-PBX SIMULATOR, model PC300-32AD, provides thirty-two simulated telephone lines in a 19-inch rack-mount configuration with 20 Hz ring signal and multi-line DTMF dialer, which enables all lines to dial in DTMF mode simultaneously.
-Telephone numbers are 2-digits.
-It also contains LED display for each line for off-hook or ringing state.
-AUX SWITCH 1 on the front panel is provided to increase insertion losses between all lines to enable modem-testing for low input signal conditions.
+MINI-PBX SIMULATOR, models PC300-16AD, 16 port, and PC300-32AD, 32 port, provides 16 or 32 simulated telephone lines in a 19-inch rack-mount configuration with 20 Hz ring signal and multi-line DTMF dialer, which enables all lines to dial in DTMF mode simultaneously.
+Telephone numbers are common number+2-digit line number.
+It contains LED display showing off-hook or ringing state for all lines.
+AUX SWITCH 1 on the front panel is provided to increase insertion losses with random noise between all lines to enable modem-testing for low input signal conditions.
 AUX SWITCH 2 selects switching circuit mode between analog and digital.
 In the analog switching circuit mode, signals between lines are not converted to digital forms; therefore, signals do not contain A/D noise or quantization noise.
 Telephone calls between two adjacent lines are only permitted in the analog mode.
 In the digital switching circuit mode, signals between lines are routed through analog to digital and digital to analog converters, and the signals contain quantization noise.
 In the digital switching circuit mode, telephone calls between any lines are permitted.
-The PC300-32AD may also be used for table top use.
-The frequency component for dial, busy, and ring-back tone is 500 Hz sine wave.
-For custom configuration options, line impairment options and dual frequency call progress tone options may be installed.
-Serial port interface and programming software are included as standard features.
+The PC300-32AD may also be used for table-top or 19-inch rack-mount use.
+The call progress tone is either dual frequency call progress tone or single frequency tone with control software selectable.
+With RS232 interface and provided control software, stutter dial tone, PBX mode, disconnect signal, network delay, analog/digital mode, random noise amplitude, and telephone number are programmable.
+For custom configuration options, line impairment option may be installed.
+PC300 includes RS232 interface for Serial port interface and programming software are included as standard features.

 SPECIFICATIONS: